swiftlang/swift-evolution/visions/memory-safety.md

 ## Expressing memory-safe interfaces for the C family of languages

 The C family of languages do not provide memory safety along any of the dimensions described in this document.
 As such, a Swift program that makes use of C APIs is never fully “memory safe” in the strict sense, because any C code called from Swift could undermine the memory safety guarantees Swift is trying to provide.
 Requiring that all such C code be rewritten in Swift would go against Swift’s general philosophy of incremental adoption into existing ecosystems.
 Therefore, this document proposes a different strategy: code written in Swift will be auditably memory-safe so long as the C APIs it uses follow reasonable conventions with respect to memory safety.
 As such, writing new code (or incrementally rewriting code from the C family) will not introduce new memory safety bugs, so that adopting Swift in an existing code base will incrementally improve on memory safety.
+This approach is complementary to any improvements made to memory safety within the C family of languages, such as [bounds-safety checks for C](https://clang.llvm.org/docs/BoundsSafety.html) or [C++ standard library hardening](https://www.open-std.org/jtc1/sc22/wg21/docs/papers/2024/p3471r0.html).

 In the C family of languages, the primary memory safety issue for APIs is the widespread use of pointers that have neither lifetime annotations (who owns the pointer?) nor bounds annotations (how many elements does it point to?).
 As such, the pointers used in C APIs are reflected in Swift as unsafe pointer types, as shown above with `memcpy` .

 Despite the lack of this information, C APIs often follow a reasonable set of conventions that make them usable in Swift without causing memory-safety problems.
 Swift has a long history of utilizing annotations in C headers to describe these conventions and improve the projection of C APIs into Swift, including:

 * Nullability annotations (`_Nullable`, `_Nonnull`) that describe what values can be NULL, and affects whether a C type is reflected as optional in Swift.
-* Non-escaping annotations (e.g., `__attribute__((noescape))`) on function/block pointer parameters, which results in them being imported as non-escaping function parameters.
+* Non-escaping annotations (e.g., `__attribute__((noescape))`) on block pointer parameters, which results in them being imported as non-escaping function parameters.
 * `@MainActor` and `Sendable` annotations on C APIs that support Swift 6’s data-race safety model.

 To provide safer interoperability with C APIs, additional annotations can be provided in C that Swift can use to project those C APIs into Swift APIs without any use of unsafe pointers.
 For example, the Clang [bounds-safety attributes](https://clang.llvm.org/docs/BoundsSafety.html) allow one to express when a C pointer’s size is described by another value: